LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-You will see that the ifled InvoiceDate is typed as keyword.
+You will see that the field InvoiceDate is typed as keyword.
 ![image](https://user-images.githubusercontent.com/60980933/125519944-bc1ae5a0-72ad-43a1-9d0b-436c1d5b6504.png)

 Let's check the documentation for [date histogram](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/search-aggregations-bucket-datehistogram-aggregation.html) and scroll down to fixed interval.

+### Cause of Error 10
 This error is occuring because the date histogram aggregation cannot be performed on a field typed as keyword.
 To perform a date histogram aggregation on a field, the field must be mapped so that it specifies field type as date and the format of the date.

 This is why we created a new index with the desired mapping and reindexed the data from original index to final index which we named ecommerce_data.